String Functions¶

 Creates a copy of

-with all the cased characters converted to uppercase.Note that
+textwith all the cased characters converted to uppercase.Note that

-contains uncased characters or if the Unicode category of the resulting character(s) is not “Lu” (Letter, uppercase).The uppercasing algorithm used is described in section 3.13 of the Unicode Standard.
+isupper(upper(s))might be False ifscontains uncased characters or if the Unicode category of the resulting character(s) is not “Lu” (Letter, uppercase).The uppercasing algorithm used is described in section 3.13 of the Unicode Standard.

 - Parameters